stijnjanmaat/stijnjanmaat-nuxt/README.md

-# Nuxt 3 Minimal Starter
+# stijnjanmaat.nl on Nuxt 3 Beta

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+We recommend to look at the [Nuxt 3 documentation](https://v3.nuxtjs.org).

 ## Setup